Chinese New Year Vs. Lunar New Year: What's The Difference?

 In South Korea, Lunar New Year is called Seollal (/Sŏllal/).
 Korean New Year traditions include eating rice-cake soup (symbolizing good health) and making "sebae," a ritual bow.
 Young children wear “hanbok” (traditional clothing) and bow deeply by kneeling and folding their hands to wish the elders a joyful new year.
 After receiving “sebae,” the elders will say their wishes and reward the children with lucky money.

 In most Asian countries, each year is associated with a zodiac sign, which is believed to have an influence on the personalities of the people born under it, as well as their careers, love lives, and fortunes.
-Although the zodiac animals differ slightly from country to country, most Asian countries will celebrate 2022 as the Year of the Tiger.
-The zodiac cycle repeats every 12 years, so the last year of the Tiger was 2010 and the next will be 2034.
-People born in the Year of the Tiger are known for being charming, competitive, and unpredictable.
-Some famous people born in the Year of the Tiger are Leonardo DiCaprio (born 1974), Lady Gaga (born 1986), and Shawn Mendes (born 1998).
+Although the zodiac animals differ slightly from country to country, most Asian countries will celebrate 2023 as the Year of the Rabbit.
+The zodiac cycle repeats every 12 years, so the last year of the Rabbit was 2011 and the next will be 2035.
+People born in the Year of the Rabbit are believed to be the luckiest in the zodiac and are known for being witty, diplomatic, and artistic.
+Some famous people born in the Year of the Rabbit are Lil Nas X (1999), Jeff Bezos (1964), Kate Winslet (1975), and Lisa Kudrow (1963).